frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/compensatory-leave-request.md

 # Compensatory Leave Request

-**Compensatory Leave is a leave that is granted to an Employee as a compensation for working overtime or on holidays.**
+**Compensatory Leave is a leave that is granted to an Employee as compensation for working overtime or on holidays.**

  ERPNext allows Employees to request for Compensatory Leaves through the Compensatory Leave Request document.
 It is necessary that the dates mentioned in the Compensatory Leave Request should be in default Holiday List and also that the Employee should have their attendance marked Present.